poornikabonam/WeatherApp/README.md

 - **Current Weather:** Displays the current weather with details like temperature, weather description, humidity, and wind speed.
 - **5-Day Forecast:** Provides a 5-day weather forecast with clickable cards to view more details for each day.
 - **Interactive UI:** Includes icons and visual elements for a better user experience.
-- **Info Section:** A custom info button that shows a brief description of the PM Accelerator program and a link to the LinkedIn page.
 - **Responsive Design:** The app is responsive and works well on both desktop and mobile devices.

 ## Technologies Used